 9’s can be great problem-solvers and delegates but can also ignore their own needs to serve the interests of others.

 Enneagram Motivations Conclusion

 Paying attention to the motivations of each enneagram type, particularly your own, is an insightful way to notice when and why particular behaviors or thoughts are occurring.
 When mindful, the motivations of each type are powerful drivers for positive change and growth; however, when lacking awareness, these desires can cause every type to spiral into unhealthy patterns as well.

-Do you want to explore the Enneagram further or gain a deeper understanding concerning each type, check out the post: The Helpful Enneagram Guide To The System, 9 Types, & Tests.
-The framework of the Enneagram is helpful in exploring the thoughts, behaviors, and motivations of each personality to identify healthy alternatives to damaging patterns.
+If you want to explore the Enneagram further or gain a deeper understanding of each type, check out the post: The Helpful Enneagram Guide To The System, 9 Types, & Tests.
+The framework of the Enneagram helps explore the thoughts, behaviors, and motivations of each personality to identify healthy alternatives to damaging patterns.